-Disability Rights Connecticut, Inc. ("DRCT") is an independent, nonprofit organization dedicated to advancing the civil and human rights of persons with disabilities in Connecticut.
-DRCT’s mission is to advocate, educate, investigate, and pursue legal, administrative, and other appropriate remedies to advance and protect the civil rights of citizens with disabilities to participate equally and fully in all facets of community life in Connecticut.
-DRCT is a statewide organization authorized by federal law and funded by the Developmental Disabilities Assistance and Bill of Rights Act, the Rehabilitation Act, Social Security Act, and the Substance Abuse and Mental Health Services Administration.
+Disability Rights Connecticut, Inc. (“DRCT”) is an independent, nonprofit organization dedicated to advancing the civil and human rights of persons with disabilities throughout Connecticut.
+DRCT’s mission is to advocate, educate, investigate and pursue legal, administrative, and other appropriate remedies to enable citizens with disabilities to participate equally and fully in all facets of community life in Connecticut.
+For more information see: https://www.disrightsct.org/.

-The Lead Investigator provides leadership, direction, and overall day-to-day management of the Investigations Unit including the Social Security Representative Payee program.
+The lead investigator position will provide leadership, direction, and day-to-day management of the Investigations Unit including the Social Security Representative Payee program.
 The Unit investigates allegations of abuse and neglect of individuals with disabilities.
-The Lead Investigator directly supervises and mentors investigators and leads systemic advocacy efforts to advance the rights of persons with disabilities to be free from abuse, neglect, and criminal victimization.
-The Lead Investigator conducts a significant number of abuse and neglect investigations and coordinates DRCT’s response.
-The Lead Investigator works under the direct supervision of DRCT’s Legal Director.
+The Investigator conducts abuse and neglect investigations and coordinates DRCT’s response.
+The investigator works under the direct supervision of DRCT’s Legal Director.
 This is a full-time position.

 Provide direction and supervision to investigators, including caseload management, training, mentoring and monitoring staff.

-Lead and/or participate in drafting and issuing policy papers and public reports.
+Lead and/or participate in drafting and issuing public reports.

-Participate in the identification and development of substantive and skills-based training for staff, with a primary focus on abuse, neglect and criminal victimization and abuse system response.
+Participate in the identification and development of training for staff, with a primary focus on abuse and neglect.